-Of the projects listed above and presented in Table 2, the Riparian restoration and bank stabilization study only involved project design in 2014.
-There were no on the ground construction or field activities that constituted an impacted project footprint for this project in 2014.
+Of the projects listed above and presented in Table 2, the Riparian restoration and bank stabilization study only involved project design in 2015.
+There were no on the ground construction or field activities that constituted an impacted project footprint for this project in 2015.
 As such, no project area footprint map is included for this project.
-It is anticipated that on the ground activities in 2014 will occur should total system discharge stay above 130 cfs and if so, project area maps will be required next year.